 Summary from citizen participation section of plan.

-The City of Bend Housing Division prepared the 2025 Amended Annual Action Plan (AAP) with guidance found in 24 CFR Part 91 and in alignment with the City of Bend's Citizen Participation Plan.
+The City of Bend Housing Division prepared the 2025 Annual Action Plan (AAP) with guidance found in 24 CFR Part 91.
 Agencies and individuals participated in the AAP preparation and are cited throughout.